cswartzvi/hamilton/docs/main.md

 **Execution**.
 When requesting variables, the `Driver` establishes an execution plan to only compute the required functions.
 Then, results are gathered and returned to the user.

-# Who is using Hamilton?
+# Who is using Apache Hamilton?
 ![](./_static/hamilton_users.jpg)

-Multiple companies are doing cool stuff with Hamilton!
+Multiple companies are doing cool stuff with Apache Hamilton!
 Come chat with members of the community and the development team on [Slack](https://join.slack.com/t/hamilton-opensource/shared_invite/zt-2niepkra8-DGKGf_tTYhXuJWBTXtIs4g):

 * **Wealth.com** - Async Python LLM document processing pipelines
 * **Wren.ai** - Async RAG pipelines